iadvize/documentation/docs/build-apps.md

 </pre>

 **Note**
-If request of payment is not send, it's possible that you have some error in your payload request.
+If request of payment is not sent, it's possible that you have some error in your payload request.
 You can now catch Promise to explore some detail of the error, an ActionError is accessible with more details of some errors to help you to fix your payload and try again.